 Who Owns the Sprint Backlog?

-The sprint backlog is collectively owned by the entire scrum team, which includes the product owner, the scrum master, and the development team.
-This is because each team member brings a unique perspective to the table, which can help to plan the sprint effectively and eliminate scope creep as far as possible.
+Because each team member brings a unique perspective to the table, it can help to plan the sprint and eliminate scope creep.

 The drawback of having this shared ownership of the sprint backlog is that the team might not have enough time to work on every task.

-As with any other agile methodology, it is important for every person on the team to work closely together and have a common understanding of all tasks.
+As with any other agile methodology, every person on the team should work closely together and must understand the tasks.